rustam-zarifov/mto-mcp-server/README.md

 ![Demo](demo.gif)

 An MCP server that reconciles a piping MTO (Material Take-Off) against a Plant 3D SCSA export, for industrial EPC projects.
+A short .gif demo is presented above.

 ## The problem